Thief Lamborghini: US Announces $ 5 Million Reward for Capturing Russian Hacker

 Who is Maxim Yakubets?

 According to the US Department of Justice, the Russian-based hacker group Evil Corp began its activities in at least the 2016 year, beginning the spread of the Dridex virus.
 The program hacked into computer servers, stealing users' personal data, including information about bank accounts.
 Over the course of the year, hackers were able to obtain customer data from 300 banks in the US and the UK.

 The American law enforcement agencies consider the leader of the group to be Maxim Yakubts, a native of the Khmelnitsky region of Ukraine, who was born on 20 on May 1987.
 He later received Russian citizenship.
 In addition to guiding the actions of Evil Corp, he, according to US authorities, could be associated with the Russian Evgeny Bogachev, who was charged in the United States with the spread of the virus programs Zeus, Jubber Zeus and Game Over Zeus.
 A reward of $ 2015 million was awarded for him in 3.

-A special statement from the Department of Finance states that at least 2017 of the year Maxim Yakubets collaborated with the FSB and in April 2018 of the year “was in the process” of obtaining a FSB license to work with classified information.
+In a special statement from the Department of Finance, it is argued that at least since 2017, Maxim Yakubets collaborated with the FSB and in April 2018 “was in the process” of obtaining an FSB license for the right to work with classified information.
 According to the American authorities, this indicates that Yakubets and the companies controlled by him could work in the interests of the Russian authorities.